gt0777/VRCLiveCaptionsMod/LICENSING-NOTICE.md

 VRC-Mods is Copyright (c) 2021 loukylor.

-This mod links to the VRChatUtilityKit mod.
+This mod uses a fork of VRChatUtilityKit with emmVRC logging disabled for better privacy.
+See the VRChatUtilityKit folder.

 ## Files